cloudlabs-ufscar/blog/content/sec/wolv-ctf-2025-lockdown/index.md

 In other words, we need to solve ∀a,b, whereas the example solves ∃a,b.

 Now that was somewhat tricky.
-We searched HAL code base for something like `ForAll` and found nothing.
-The Z3 solver supports `ForAll`, but perhaps not every SMT solver supports it.
+We searched HAL code base for something like "for all" and found nothing.
+Z3 supports `ForAll`, but perhaps not every SMT solver supports it.
 HAL has some abstraction and allows to use Z3, Boolector or Bitwuzla as a SMT solver.

 The solution was a hack.
 We chose some a,b inputs at random and added an equation substituting each a,b pair as a new constraint.
-The more a,b pairs we added, the better we would approximate a `ForAll`.
+The more a,b pairs we added, the better we would approximate a "for all".

 ```python
 import os